 Primary pulmonary cancer appeared as early as 8 months after completion of the intratracheal injection and after 9 months of inhalation, 7 hours daily, 5 days a week.
-The incidence of the cancer was almost 100% in a large number of rats that had survived 18 months of daily exposure to beryllium sulfate aerosol, at a concentration averaging either 42 or 21 $\mu g/m$ of chamber air.
-Even at the very low concentration of 2.8 $\mu g/m$, which incidentally approaches the maximum allowable concentration of beryllium for human subjects, a substantial number (13 of 21) of rats developed pulmonary cancer.
+The incidence of the cancer was almost 100% in a large number of rats that had survived 18 months of daily exposure to beryllium sulfate aerosol, at a concentration averaging either 42 or 21 μ g/m of chamber air.
+Even at the very low concentration of 2.8 ug/m, which incidentally approaches the maximum allowable concentration of beryllium for human subjects, a substantial number (13 of 21) of rats developed pulmonary cancer.
 Pulmonary cancer had never been discovered in thousands of rats of many different strains that for purposes of control had lived in clean air.

-In 1966, Vorwald et al. a gave each of the 20 young Rhesus monkeys a single intrabronchial and/or bronchomural implantation of pure beryllium oxide (5% suspension in physiological saline).
+In 1966, Vorwald et al. a gave each of the 20 young Rhesus monkeys a single intrabronchial and/or bronchomural implantation of pure beryllium oxide (6% suspension in physiological saline).
 They exposed an additional 10 monkeys intermittently, over a prolonged period, to an atmospheric concentration of beryllium sulfate aerosol of 35 μ g/m2.
 During the first 8 years of the study, three of the monkeys exposed to beryllium oxide and two of those exposed to beryllium sulfate developed pulmonary cancers.

 (b) Bone Cancer in Experimental Animals by Intravenous Administration.
 Gardner and Heslington (1946) were the first of many investigators to report the induction of osteosarcomas in rabbits following intravenous injection of zinc beryllium silicate or beryllium oxide.
-All of the 7 rabbits that survived treatment with zinc beryllium silicate for 7 months or more developed malignant osteosarcomas, often with the site of the cancer, so the causative agent can be identified only through work histories."
+All of the 7 rabbits that survived treatment with zinc beryllium silicate for 7 months or more developed malignant osteosarcomas, often with multiple primary sites.
+The administration of 65 other different minerals in the same way to rabbits produced none of the above effects.
+The compounds that gave negative results included zinc silithe site of the cancer, so the causative agent can be identified only through work histories."

-Stoeckle et al. (1969). reported the longterm follow-up of 60 selected cases of chronic beryllium disease first diagnosed between 1944 and 1966.
+Stoeckle et al. (1969)28 reported the longterm follow-up of 60 selected cases of chronic beryllium disease first diagnosed between 1944 and 1966.
 The nature of the exposure to beryllium varied.
 At the time of the report, 18 patients had died: 13 from corpulmonale, 1 from respiratory insufficiency, 1 from cardiac arrest, 1 from virus pneumonia, 1 from renal insufficiency and 1 from an unstated cause.
-It is interesting that canwith recent exposure died from leukemia."
+It is interesting that cancer had not been observed in this series up to 1969.

+Mancuso and El-Attar (1969)28 studied the incidence of cancer in workers in two separate beryllium companies but could with recent exposure died from leukemia."
 The report states further, that the "Incidence of lung cancer was higher than expected (four cases), although the small series does not allow a definitive conclusion."